aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

 The Cluster Autoscaler is a key component for responding to load changes and automatically adjusting the number of nodes.

-- **Confirm Enablement and Configuration**: Ensure the jiqun's autoscaler is enabled for the n1-standard-8 node pool, and that `min-nodes` and `max-nodes` (whether per-zone or total) are set to cover the expected load range, allowing the jiqun to scale from the current 30 nodes up to a maximum of 45 nodes as needed.10
+- **Confirm Enablement and Configuration**: Ensure the clusters's autoscaler is enabled for the n1-standard-8 node pool, and that `min-nodes` and `max-nodes` (whether per-zone or total) are set to cover the expected load range, allowing the clusters to scale from the current 30 nodes up to a maximum of 45 nodes as needed.10
 - **Understand Scaling Behavior**:
     - **Scale-up**: When a Pod is in a `Pending` state due to insufficient resources, the CA evaluates if adding a new node to the node pool can resolve this.
 If so, and the maximum node limit has not been reached, the CA triggers node creation.22
     - **Scale-down**: When the CA detects that some nodes have been consistently underutilized and the Pods running on them can be safely rescheduled to other nodes, the CA will attempt to drain and delete these nodes until the node pool's minimum size limit is reached.
 The CA respects PDBs and will not violate the minimum available replicas set by a PDB due to a scale-down operation.22